oxo-real/hajime/README.md

 	*	usb2				>=	20G

 ### OPTIONAL	usb3 boot
 Optional, but a privacy recommendation, is a separate boot device.
-It does not to be big.
+It does not have to be big.

 	*	usb3				>=	256M